Adthena/adthena-test/README.md

 Docker Linux Install, Follow instructions for your dist: https://docs.docker.com/engine/install/

 Note.
-Docker for Windows and Mac, includes docker compose, however on linux versions, you may need to install it seperately.
+Docker for Windows and Mac, includes docker compose, however on linux versions, you may need to install it separately.

 See Instruction for docker compose on linux here: